Article updated 2018

 Visit the Nursejanx Forum and dive into a discussion with your peers 😀Check it out!

-We now live in a digital age.
-Gone are the old-fashioned days of paper and pencil, and say hello to computer adaptive testing.
-So what?
+Let’s start with a little background info, and talk about how the NCLEX works on a technical level.
+We now live in a digital age, and the old-fashioned days of paper and pencil are gone now many tests have transitioned to computer adaptive testing (CAT).
+You may be asking yourself, so what?
 Why should we care?
 Are there any advantages?

 Absolutely!
 For starters, the tests are much shorter and faster now.
-With standard written tests, you would have to answer every single question on the test.
-With digital tests, the computer is able to accurately determine your performance to a near certainty without making you take all those questions.
-Pretty cool, right?
-Or maybe just downright frustrating and confusing…
+With the old NCLEX written test, you would have to answer every single question on the exam.
+With the new NCLEX that uses CAT, the computer is able to accurately determine your performance to a near certainty without making you take all of the questions in the testing bank.
+It’s awesome!

 Computerized grading is also 100% accurate… and fast!
 In just a few days you can have your final results, compared to the months it took during the dark ages.

-There is good and bad information out there regarding how the NCLEX works.
-Let’s take a look at some of the common NCLEX rumors and get to the bottom of this!
+There is good and bad information out there regarding how the NCLEX works, so let’s take a look at some of the common NCLEX rumors!

-Rumor #1: Does getting cut off at 75 questions mean that I passed?
+Does getting cut off at 75 questions mean that I passed the NCLEX?

-So if you passed your NCLEX and the got cut off at 75 questions then you did a great job.
+Bottom line: If you passed your NCLEX and got cut off at 75 questions then you did a great job.
 If you failed at 75 questions, then you really made of mess of it.

-Rumor #2: Does getting cut off at 265 questions mean that I failed?
+Does getting cut off at 265 questions mean that I failed the NCLEX?

-Similar to rumor #1, you can pass or fail at the 265 question mark.
-If your final tally places you above the passing threshold, you passed, and if not, you failed.
-Getting drawn out to 265 questions can mean multiple things, which leads us to rumor #3.
+Similar to the first question, you can pass or fail the NCLEX at the 265 question mark.
+If your final score places you above the passing threshold, then you passed, and if not, then you failed.
+Getting drawn out to 265 questions can mean multiple things, which leads us to the next question.

-Rumor #3: If I got all 265 questions, does the last question determine if I pass or fail?
+If I got all 265 questions on the NCLEX, does the last question determine if I pass or fail?